vanhoangkha/Networking-fundamentals/Day25_DynamicRouting.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/e689a88a-7275-489c-80b4-18894a7ce4c9)

-(R1 has a STATIC Tuyến đường to R4 and passes traffic destined to it’s Mạng regardless of status)
+(R1 has a STATIC Tuyến đường to R4 and passes traffic destined to it’s Network regardless of status)

 DYNAMIC Định tuyến is good but still requires REDUNDANCY so we add another connection between R3 and R4